AnthonyCxx/Notes-and-Writeups/C++/README.md

 A reference for C++ programming.
 If you are using this for class, do not use anything past C++11. <br />
 This is not meant to be an authority of any kind nor is it meant to be comprehensive.

 P.S.
-If you don't know the difference between C and C++, [here](https://hackr.io/blog/difference-between-c-and-cplusplus) is a good article.
+If you don't know the difference between C and C++, [here](https://hackr.io/blog/difference-between-c-and-cplusplus) is a good article and [here](https://www.youtube.com/watch?v=Kq8m980JEeg) is a better video.

 ## Topics
 Here are some shortcuts to the major folders and common files.